 Uganda hosts the most refugees of all African countries, with a total of 1.3 million - including 1 million people from South Sudan.
-HI is helping these refugees to become independent and provides psychological support and rehabilitation care, while simultaneously conducting a census of people with disabilities and referring them to relevant services.
+Humanity & Inclusion is helping these refugees to become independent and provides psychological support and rehabilitation care, while simultaneously conducting a census of people with disabilities and referring them to relevant services.

 Children play on swings in the newly opened settlement Omugo | © K.Petrus / HI

-After suspending its operations in 2013, HI relaunched a programme in Uganda in the summer of 2017 to support the large numbers of refugees entering the country, most of whom had fled the conflict in South Sudan.
-The organisation is working to identify those with specific needs (people with disabilities, elderly people, single mothers with children, unaccompanied children, etc.) and facilitates their access to services (humanitarian or other).
+After suspending its operations in 2013, Humanity & Inclusion relaunched a program in Uganda in the summer of 2017 to support the large numbers of refugees entering the country, most of whom had fled the conflict in South Sudan.
+The organisation is working to identify those with specific needs (people with disabilities, elderly people, single mothers with children, unaccompanied children, etc.) and facilitates their access to services in the refugee settlements.

 With a population of 40 million people, 20% of whom live below the poverty line, Uganda has enjoyed a relatively stable political system since the mid-2000s, unlike most other countries in the Great Lakes region.